Tempe, Arizona

 Real Estate Market in Tempe

-Tempe sits at $440K - 2% below the Maricopa County median - with $200 per square foot and 24-day average market time.
-For a city of 185,000, that combination of price, pace, and population density tells you this is a family-driven market where school districts and community amenities set the floor on pricing.
+Tempe sits at $488K - 1% above the Maricopa County median.
+For a city of 185,000, that combination of price and population tells you this is a family-driven market where school districts and community amenities set the floor on pricing.
 Homes here do not crash in downturns the way speculative markets do because the buyer base is people who actually live in their homes.
+The verified numbers (as of July 2026): a $488K median at roughly $309 per square foot, homes averaging 81 days on market, in what currently reads as a buyer market.

-The 7x price-to-income ratio means a typical household earning $62K needs to stretch but can qualify at current rates.
+The 8x price-to-income ratio means a typical household earning $62K needs to stretch but can qualify at current rates.
 That is the sweet spot where demand stays strong even when rates fluctuate because these are not discretionary purchases - families need housing in good school districts, and Tempe delivers.
-The most competitive segment is the $352K to $528K range where three-to-four-bedroom homes with community pools and parks move fastest.
+The most competitive segment typically sits in the $390K to $585K range, where three-to-four-bedroom homes with community pools and parks draw the deepest buyer pool.

-Frank Vazquez notes that Tempe buyers who succeed in this market share a common trait: they are pre-approved, have toured at least three neighborhoods, and can make a decision within 48 hours of seeing the right home.
+Incyte Realty's read on Tempe: the buyers who succeed in this market share a common trait - they are pre-approved, have toured multiple neighborhoods, and can decide quickly when the right home appears.
 With 3 neighborhoods offering different price points and community feels, the range within Tempe is wider than most buyers initially expect.
-The value play is in the neighborhoods that are one notch below the prestige addresses but share the same school boundaries.
+The value play is in the neighborhoods one notch below the prestige addresses that share the same school boundaries.

 Neighborhoods in Tempe